willkerr-uva/simpix/README.md

 ## Results
 The algorithm successfully transforms the source image structure to match the target while strictly maintaining the source's color histogram.
+See impressionist_collage.png and rotunda_collage.png in simpix_files for the results